platypusguy/jacobin-dart/README.md

 [Preparation of Classes for Program Execution](https://github.com/platypusguy/jacobin/wiki/Preparation-for-Program-Execution)

 ### Thanks
-Any of the above pages carries a right-side panel in which we thank vendors and programmers who have maded the Jacobin project possible.
+Any of the above pages carries a right-side panel in which we thank vendors and programmers who have made the Jacobin project possible.
 There are many and we are deeply grateful to them.